lukas-tr/quick-open-widget/readme.md

 Adding custom commands is easy.
 They can be importet from JSON, CSV or JavaScript files.
 JSON and CSV both support basic commands, while JavaScript allows for custom logic.

+IMPORTANT: IDs are required (can't start with "core"), if two commands with the same ids are encountered, the older one will be deleted.

 ### Available Types

 | Import option | Action | URL             |